 - For all the mixing you do to introduce air into the wet ingredients, you'll want the opposite for the dry ingredients.
 For this we are going to mix until just combined.
 If you over beat, you'll have a dense loaf.

-- With the mixer on slow, add in 1/3 of the dry ingredient mixture.
-Stop when 90% has been mixed in.
-(Only about 20-30 seconds).
+- With the mixer on slow, add in ⅓ of the dry ingredient mixture.
+Stop when almost all of the flour mixture you just added has been mixed in (Only about 20-30 seconds).
+If you get mix until you no longer see the white of the flour you can over mix- which leads to a dense loaf.

-- With the mixer on slow, add in 1/3 of the dry ingredient mixture.
-Stop when 90% has been mixed in. ( Again - only about 20-30 seconds).
+- With the mixer on slow, add in ⅓ of the dry ingredient mixture.
+Stop when almost all of the flour mixture you just added has been mixed in. ( Again - only about 20-30 seconds).

 - Add in the last of the dry ingredient mixture.
-Stop when 90% has been mixed in.
-For the rest, stir with a light hand until just combined.
+Stop when the last bit of flour has almost been mixed entirely in.
+Next, use a large spoon and hand stir lightly until just combined.

 Ready to go in the oven!